Aalto-Electric-Drives/motulator/docs/_sources/grid_examples/index.rst

 Grid Converters
 ===============

-A collection of example scripts for grid-connected converters.
+A collection of example scripts for grid converters.

 .. raw:: html